JudeSahabandu/kickstarter-analysis/README.md

 ### Outcomes based on launch date

 It is clear that success based on launch date is more evident in the months of May/June/July, which coincide with late Spring and early Summer in the Northern Hemisphere.
-It is important to determine if the inverse is seen in the Southern Hemisphere to understand the impact of seasonality and to further assess if any tropical regions have a consistent success rate throughout the year as they are not impacted by seasonality.
+It is important to determine if the inverse is seen in the Southern Hemisphere.
+Further analysis of any tropical regions may indicate consistent success rate throughout the year as they are not impacted by seasonality.

 Recommendation - Launch campaign between May-July